 Packet Pick-up...Masks required at packet pick-up

 Early packet pick-up will be available Friday evening from 5:00 p.m. until

-Ellerbe Rescue Squad headquarters in downtown Ellerbe at 106 Sunset Avenue.
+Ellerbe Rescue Squad building is at 106 Sunset Avenue in Ellerbe.
+Race day

 Shirts, Medallions, and Awards, etc.